Issung/Issung/_posts/2025-03-05-harfilescraping.md

 Obviously this isn't the fastest or cleanest solution, but building a custom scraper for every site you need one for can get time consuming quick...
 This is a makeshift method to use in a pinch - like the time I used a dress tie as a fanbelt, get the job done! 😊

 I always save code on GitHub now in case I need it later, and as it contains nothing personal I've made this one public.
-Feel free to use it as a reference, or clone it to customize to your current pinch 😉 [github.com/Issung/HarFileScrapeTemplate](https://github.com/Issung/HarFileScrapeTemplate).
+Feel free to use it as a reference, or clone it to customize to your current situation! [github.com/Issung/HarFileScrapeTemplate](https://github.com/Issung/HarFileScrapeTemplate).

+Have you ever slapped anything together in a pinch?
+I love these kinds of stories and I think most people do.
+It's a bit like MacGyver 😅